Last updated 28 January 2018

 - adding a foil on top of the card with the impostor's data

-A solid, mono-block document with protected edges and built-in security features represents an efficient ID fraud protection weapon for fighting such threats.
+A solid, mono-block document with protected edges and built-in security features represents an a robust ID design and an efficient fraud protection weapon for fighting such threats.

 Furthermore, a document incorporating good tamper evidence clearly reveals any attempt to alter the data.
 Changes may uncover in the card thickness and edges, and the integrity of the surface, gloss and color shades.